PredictionIO/PredictionIO-Scala-SDK/README.md

 building a thin layer of DSL on top of the Java library when we have enough resource.
 Contributions are always welcome! :)

-Before running any example, make sure you have an app created in PredictionIO, and have the app key handy.
+Before running any example, make sure you have an app added in PredictionIO, and have the app key handy.

 To run the data import example,